-As already outlined, the Irish Human Rights and Equality Commission ('the Commission' or 'the IHREC') is Ireland's National Human Rights Institution ('NHRI'), as established by the Irish Human Rights and Equality Commission Act 2014 ('2014 Act').
+As already outlined, the Irish Human Rights and Equality Commission ('the Commission' or 'the IHREC') is Ireland's National Human Rights Institution ('NHRI'), as established by the Irish Human Rights and Equality Commission Act 2014 ('2014 Act').88

 The Commission welcomes the opportunity to provide this, its first Submission as a new legal entity, to the United Nations Committee on Economic Social and Cultural Rights ('the Committee') in advance of its forthcoming examination of Ireland's compliance with the International Covenant on Economic, Social and Cultural Rights ('ICESCR').
 This will be Ireland's third examination since it ratified the ICESCR in 1989.
 In October 2014, the IHREC provided a submission to the Committee in advance of its Pre-Sessional Working Group at which the Committee prepared the List of Issues which it addressed to the Irish Government.
-In December 2014, a delegation from the Committee at this preliminary stage of the examination process.
+In December 2014, a delegation from the Commission presented before the Committee's Pre-Sessional Working Group in order to inform the Committee at this preliminary stage of the examination process.
 The IHREC makes this Submission in its capacity as Ireland's NHRI, noting the Committee's General Comment No.10 which highlights the 'potentially crucial role' that national institutions play 'in promoting and ensuring the indivisibility and interdependence of all human rights'.
 The Commission further notes the Committee's concern with regard to the neglect or low priority given to economic, social and cultural rights by NHRIs and to this end has included the indivisibility and interdependence of all human rights as a strategic goal in its first strategy statement.